stephenfcan/gps_patient-portal/README.md

 ## Introduction

-This is a full-stack patient portal built for Gwinnett Pulmonary & Sleep featuring appointment creation capabilities built with Next.js, React.js, NextAuth, TailwindCSS, and Google Firebase.
+This is a full-stack patient portal built for Gwinnett Pulmonary & Sleep featuring appointment creation capabilities.
+The front-end of the application is built with Next.js, a JavaScript framework which allows for server-side rendering and simple API endpoint creation, and Tailwind CSS, a CSS framework using utility classes to create modern and responsive web applications.
+The back-end uses Google’s Cloud Firestore database, a real-time, document database (JSON) which is connected to our front-end using Firebase webhooks.
+Other additions include OAuth integration which enabled the use of Facebook login and token access.

 ![Patient Portal Mockup](https://user-images.githubusercontent.com/84104582/167009991-17258aab-b164-423f-9463-d7eaad443fa8.png)